Welcome to Annunciation Greek Orthodox Church

 It is the beginning of healing.

+Come Without Fear Do not fear confession.
+Fear remaining wounded.
+Christ does not wait to accuse you.
+He waits to heal you.
+One sincere tear, one honest word, one humble confession—is enough to open heaven.
 Fr.
 Ivan is available for confessions on Saturdays from 3:00 PM to 6:00 PM We kindly ask that you schedule an appointment with the Church office so that Fr.
 Ivan can be available for you.

 Online Chapel